heptarch/heptarch.github.io/drafts/tarkovsky.md

 birch and argilite, etchings by
-Leonardo, letters to Antonioni and Bergman, his spectral polaroids---and could be found in odd places around the house, in little stacks under the cupboards, or inside the fuse box, as if they were alive and exploring.
+Leonardo, letters to Antonioni and Bergman, his spectral polaroids---and could be found in odd places around the house, in little stacks under the cupboards, say, or inside the fuse box, as if they were alive and exploring.
 Its great treasure, however, was the "Martyrlog", diaries spanning the period from 1970 until Tarkovsky's death in 1986.
+These were carefully administered by his son, Andrei, but he was away in Mykonos for the summer and had relayed instructions to me through a sequence of intermediaries: two administrative assistants, a retired and bibulous semiotician, a student

 ---